JapanYoshi/salty/README.md

 Salty Trivia is a trivia game where the questions are ridiculous, but the answers are serious.
 It can be played locally, or online using a normal Web browser (like Jackbox games).

-The game is written on Godot Engine (a free and open source game engine), and implements a mix of features from You Don't Know Jack 2015, You Don't Know Jack: Full Stream, and several other You Don't Know Jack entries.
+The game is written on Godot Engine v3.5.2.stable.official (a free and open source game engine), and implements a mix of features from You Don't Know Jack 2015, You Don't Know Jack: Full Stream, and several other You Don't Know Jack entries.

 ## Features

 Instead of the Screw from the You Don't Know Jack series, this game implements an item called the **Lifesaver**, which acts similarly to the 50/50 in *Who Wants to Be a Millionaire?*, in that it eliminates two of the choices for yourself.
 It can be used once per player per game, except in question types that are not multiple-choice.

 * **Normal** - A standard 4-choice question.
+  * **LitErrata** - A 4-choice question introduced by a complaint about a previously published question.
 * **Candy Trivia with Salty Barre** - A 4-choice question where the question is related to candy, or it's linked to a dumb joke on a candy wrapper.
 Analogous to Cookie's Fortune Cookie Fortunes with Cookie "Fortune Cookie" Masterson from the 2011 series.
 * **Rage Against the Times with Ozzy** - A 4-choice question where the question is presented as a skit with "Ozzy, our 'resident' Australian squatter" who is an old man who is angry about one thing or another.
 Analogous to Foggy Facts with Old Man from 2015, except our Old Man is way grumpier.
+* **Big Brain Storming** - A 4-choice question where the question is presented as a mind map.
+The mind map consists of three threads of three items, the first item being the common thread.
+Players must figure out what that common thread is.
 * **Sorta Kinda** - A quick-fire round where 7 items each have to be sorted into two categories (sometimes both).
 Basically DisOrDat with a different name.
 * **All Outta Salt** - Given a category and a nonsense phrase, find the phrase with syllables that rhyme with it. (e.g. With the category "With what proper name does this rhyme?" and the nonsense phrase "Forge bubble the tush.", the answer would be "George W. Bush".)
 Basically a Gibberish Question.
 * **The Thousand-Question Question** - A special question type where the prize money starts out at $1,000,000, but since the host takes time to read the whole question text, by the time you're allowed to buzz in, the prize money dwindles down to about $2,000 at best.
 First-come first-served; only one person can get the prize money.
 Inspired by The Two-Million-Dollar Question from the short-lived ABC TV show.
 The Lifesaver cannot be used on this question type, despite being a 4-choice question.